rancher/elemental/docs/architecture.md

 Elemental is a toolkit to build an immutable Linux distribution.

-It's primary purpose is to run Rancher and its corresponding Kubernetes distributions [RKE2](https://rke2.io) and [k3s](https://k3s.io).
+Its primary purpose is to run Rancher and its corresponding Kubernetes distributions [RKE2](https://rke2.io) and [k3s](https://k3s.io).
 But it can be configured for any other workload.
 That said, the following documentation focusses on a Rancher use-case.